-The best, well-designed cloud-based case management solutions solves this problem by storing all case files in a shared online location that can only be accessed by authorized users.
+The best, well-designed cloud-based case management solutions solve this problem by storing all case files in a shared online location that can only be accessed by authorized users.
 This means every document related to a matter can be found with a simple search instead of clicking through multiple directories.
-What’s more, this cloud-based file system means everyone on your staff accesses the same version of a file—removing the risk of mistakes by sharing older drafts of key documents.
+What’s more, this cloud-based file system means everyone on your staff accesses the same version of a file — removing the risk of mistakes by sharing older drafts of key documents.

 By managing your cases on cloud-based software, your firm’s lawyers and paralegals can access key case information faster and with more flexibility.
 Today’s attorneys need to be able to work and access case information anywhere.
 Instead of having to be at a computer in order to read case updates, cloud-based case management allows your staff to consume key information on any approved device, anywhere.

 The result?
 Cloud-based case management gives you fast and flexible access to the latest versions of key case files.
 This not only saves the time spent searching for files but also reduces the risk of losing a file, thanks to the cloud’s built-in backup system.

 Cloud-Based Case Management Software Is More Secure Than Onsite Storage Alone

 Yes, you read that right.
 With the sophisticated encryption and security available in private cloud technology, your case data will be better protected in the cloud than if you only store it onsite at your firm.